 Day 12: Flight from Jomsom to Pokhara.(25 min)

 In the early morning, we will take a short flight to Pokhara.
 The view of Annapurna and Dhaulagiri mountains and the world’s deepest gorge, Kali Gandaki is stunning.
-Relax the whole day in Hotel or wander around Lake Side with its fascinating mountains panorama view and nature charming.
-Explore the various interesting places like Mahendra Cave, David’s Fall, and the various lakes of course.
+After arriving in Pokhara relax the whole day in Hotel or wander around Lake Side with its fascinating mountains panorama view and nature charming.
+Explore the various interesting places like David’s Fall, Gupteshore Cave and Tibetan Refugee Camp.

 Included Meal: Breakfast